 Remember that legitimate companies will never ask you for personal information, like your Social Security number, credit card information, account numbers, etc., via email.
 And under no circumstance should you ever share your Online Banking or other online account login information with another individual.

 Check out our tips on how to spot a fraudulent email for additional information on common email scams.

-For this scheme, a criminal pretends to be an IRS agent and informs you that you owe back taxes.
-They'll demand immediate payment and ask you to send the payment in the form of a prepaid debit card or wire transfer.
+For this scheme, scammers call potential victims and may pretend to be an IRS agent by using a fake name or phony employee ID number.
+They may inform you that you owe back taxes and demand immediate payment.
+Then they’ll ask you to send the payment in the form of a prepaid debit card, gift card, or wire transfer.
 If you don't cooperate, the criminal may threaten to have you arrested.

 If something sounds too good to be true, then it probably is.
-Criminals sometimes call or email saying that you have a refund coming your way.
-They'll tell you that they are sending a check and ask you for personal information.
-It's dangerous to give out your information over the phone because you have no way of verifying who you are talking to.
+Criminals sometimes contact potential victims and claim that there’s a tax refund coming your way.
+They'll tell you that they are sending a check and ask for your personal information, like address, email, or bank account information, so they can send you the funds.

 Criminals are masters of manipulation.
-They play to your emotions to make you feel frightened or confused.
-Scammers know that when you're emotional you're likely to overlook reason, and that's why they're often successful in getting money or information out of you.
-Stay alert when being asked for any personal information and always trust your gut.
-Stopping fraud starts with you.
+They play to your emotions to make their victims feel frightened or confused.
+Scammers know that when you're emotional you're likely to overlook reason, and that's why they're often successful in getting money or information out of their victims.

 Remember to trust your intuition.
 If a situation doesn’t feel right, do some research and ask questions.
 Stopping fraud often starts with you.